sebastien-plutniak/archeoviz/paper.md

 # Research Using `archeoViz`

-So far, 40 datasets have been edited on the web using `archeoViz` instances.
-They include about 350,000 objects and 10,000 refitting relationships (between fragments of broken objects).
+So far, 42 datasets have been edited on the web using `archeoViz` instances.
+They include about 360,000 objects and 10,000 refitting relationships (between fragments of broken objects).
 To increase their discoverability and audience, the [*archeoViz portal*](https://analytics.huma-num.fr/archeoviz/home) gathers their references and metadata, and makes it possible to browse the list of instances with keywords and through a map.

 Interoperability between software tools is key to their diffusion and adoption.
-Currently a work in progress, one of the first achievements came with the `SEAHORS` package [@RoyerEtal2023] which can generate CSV files in the `archeoViz` format.
+The `SEAHORS` package [@RoyerEtal2023] can generate CSV files in the `archeoViz` format and send them to an online `archeoViz` instance.
+Data can be exported from `archeoViz` to

+* the `[archeofrag](https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag/)` application for refitting analysis
+* the `[seriograph](https://spartaas.gitpages.huma-num.fr/r-package/)` application for seriation
+* an [online instance](https://analytics.huma-num.fr/Sebastien.Plutniak/explor-ca/) of the `explor`, R package / Shiny application for correspondence analysis
+* the `[AMADO online](https://app.ptm.huma-num.fr/amado/)` application, for seriation and classification.

 # Resources and Examples

 `archeoViz` is available on [CRAN](https://cran.r-project.org/package=archeoViz) and the code of the development version is available on [Github](https://github.com/sebastien-plutniak/archeoviz/).
 Documentation is made available embedded in the application (`Guidelines` tab) and as [Vignette](https://cran.r-project.org/web/packages/archeoviz/vignettes/archeoviz-vignette.html).
+A [website](https://archeoviz.hypotheses.org) presents the application in a less technical way.
 Users can receive news and find support by subscribing to the [archeoViz mailing list](https://listes.services.cnrs.fr/wws/info/archeoviz-users).
 Multiple use cases can be browsed through the [`archeoViz portal`](https://analytics.huma-num.fr/archeoviz/home), that are also referenced in the [HAL.science](https://hal.science/ARCHEOVIZ) repository.